davide-grheco/DataSplits.jl/docs/src/02-getting-started.md

 - Accepts matrices, tables, or custom types implementing `sample_indices`.

+## Robust Index Handling

+All splitting strategies in DataSplits are robust to arrays with arbitrary axes (e.g., OffsetArrays, SubArrays, etc.).
+The library automatically handles mapping between user-facing indices and internal positions, so you can use any AbstractArray as input.

 ## Randomness Control

 Pass `rng` keyword to strategies supporting it, e.g. `split(X, RandomSplit(0.7); rng=123)`.